2026 AAAE Board Nominations

 Current AAAE Board members up for re-election to a second term:

-Dr. Youngaah Koh is an Assistant Professor of Arts Management and Arts Entrepreneurship at Miami University.
+Biography: Dr. Youngaah Koh is an Assistant Professor of Arts Management and Arts Entrepreneurship at Miami University.
 Youngaah is a scholar who engages in collaborations with the community and internationally through her teaching and research.
 Her research focuses on cultural policy and advocacy, the intersection of arts management and artificial intelligence (AI), and arts management education and pedagogy.
 She has a forthcoming co-edited volume, AI in Arts Administration: Cases of Practice and Pedagogy, with Routledge.

 Youngaah serves leadership roles in the field as an elected board member and Treasurer of the Association of Arts Administration Education (AAAE), and a Director of International Cooperation with the Korean Society of Arts and Cultural Management (KOSACM).